daniel-locatelli/daniel-locatelli/README.md

 ### Hi there 👋

 My name is Daniel Locatelli.
 I am an architect-programmer.
-Check [my portfolio](https://daniellocatelli.com/ "Daniel Locatelli's Portfolio") built with Astro.
+Check [my portfolio](https://daniellocatelli.com/ "Daniel Locatelli's Portfolio") of works in computational design and web-development.

 <!--